junxit/us-congress-bills-110/metadata.md

 - 2007-07-31 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S10525)
 - 2007-07-31 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S10525)
 - 2007-07-31 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S10525)
+- 2007-08-01 — Message on Senate action sent to the House.
+- 2007-08-01 — Received in the House.
+- 2007-08-01 — Referred to the House Committee on House Administration.